chessparov/Poker/RoadMap.md

   The intention is to make the tools available to a wider userbase and increment the overall speed and effectiv ness by making easier the data input, which is  currently the more time-costly part of the project.

+- **Add implied odds**

+  Multiply the pot odds by a factor based on your position.
+If you're the last one, the factor should be 1 as you're 100% sure the pot won't change after you call or bet, on the contrary, when you're among the firsts to make a decision about a certain call or bet, the pot odds are much more uncertain and volatile.